cortylal/Dataiku_US_census_analysis/README.md

 ![Age distribution](/img/age_distribution.png)

 The ages range from 0 to 90 years old with the majority of entries between the ages of 0 to 20 and 30 to 50.
 I wasn't sure if the entries aged 0 where errors or not, but because there were so many (2839) I decided to keep them.
-Now let’s go into more detail and look for the class repartition depending on age categories, because there are so many ages being represented:
+Now let’s go into more detail and look for the class distribution depending on age categories, because there are so many ages being represented:
 The age segmentation was done as follows:
 *	Young (<20)
 *	Active (20-60)